deepakuriti70/SkillForge/README.md

 # CI/CD Pipeline Using GitHub Actions

-GitHub Actions was used to implement the CI/CD pipeline.
+GitHub Actions was used to implement CI/CD pipeline.

-Whenever code is pushed to the GitHub repository, the workflow automatically triggers and executes the deployment process.
+Whenever code is pushed to GitHub repository, the workflow automatically triggers.

 ---